brenneralexandria/brenneralexandria/README.md

 ## Hello, welcome to my profile xD

-<p>My name is Brenner Alexandria, I'm 28 years old and I live in Belo Horizonte.
-I'm studying Systems Analysis and Development, and I'm currently improving my backend skills.
-Here I will share my learning and development with projects made during my courses and my personal projects.<p/>
+<p>I'm studying Systems Analysis and Development and I'm currently doing an internship in vulnerability management and RedTeam.
+Here I will share my learning and development with projects made during my courses and personal projects.<p/>

 <div>
   <a href="mailto:obrenneralexandria@gmail.com">